Machine Learning is a buzzword in fraud prevention, but is it always the best tool for businesses?

 Looking at Forbes’ list of the Top 10 Machine Learning Use Cases, you’ll find industries that won’t surprise you.

-Self driving cars, search recommendations and financial trading have long known to rely on machine learning efficiently.
+Self-driving cars, search recommendations and financial trading have long known to rely on machine learning efficiently.
 But you’ll also notice 3 of the items on it have to do with security.
 Namely: data security, personal security, and fraud detection.

 It seems machine learning technology is particularly effective in these fields.
-The algorithms know how to look for patterns in data, extract them and apply rules that refine themselves overtime.
+The algorithms know how to look for patterns in data, extract them and apply rules that refine themselves over time.

 So does that mean you can just go ahead and invest in ML (machine learning) to solve all your fraud detection needs?
 Not necessarily.

-Where Machine Learning Works Best
+Where Machine Learning Works Best Against Fraud

 With Machine Learning, your first immediate benefit is an ability to process enormous amounts of data.
 No human could trawl through as many transactions, login details and IP addresses as a computer.
 And if the amount scales over the years, machines can still process them without batting a (digital) eyelid.

 This means a talent for recognising patterns that humans might not initially spot.
 In technical terms, we are talking about confusion matrix analysis, and it can work with any data, from currency to age groups.
 For instance, an anti fraud machine learning system can take into account browser resolutions to flag suspicious values (as affiliate link fraudsters load content from sites with invisible iframes).
 It would be have been a stroke of genius for a fraud manager, but a cakewalk for a machine.